Our Services

 Cataplexy is treatable.
 The earlier it's recognized, the better the outcome.

-If you suspect something unusual, consider using Ubie's free Narcolepsy symptom checker to evaluate your symptoms, and most importantly, speak to a doctor.
+If these symptoms sound familiar, don't wait for answers.
+Use Ubie's free symptom checker to help identify patterns in what you're experiencing, then speak to a doctor.
 Any symptom involving sudden muscle weakness, collapse, or impaired awareness should be medically evaluated to rule out serious conditions.

 Pay attention to patterns.
 Trust your instincts.
 Getting answers can bring clarity — and relief.